 Each year, we look for firms to join the list of opportunities open for students in September and October for the following school year.

 Students apply during second year (2L) to their preferred firms through our Student Services Office.
 Supervisors interview their top candidates and then both students and supervisors rank and best matches are made.
 Practice Placement matches are usually made in early March.
 Practice Placements begin in either September or January of the student’s third year (3L).
 Students will spend one semester on Practice Placement and one in classes.
 They will graduate in May, write their Bar Exams in June and can be called to the Bar in September.

-Download an Organization Application form or for more information, please email or call:
+For more information, please email or call:

 Director of Student Services and Skills, Hope Buset